 Students may also apply for certification in other states according to state-specific processes and inter-state reciprocal agreements.
-The program is also a Behavior Analyst Certification Board Verified Course Sequence, providing coursework and experience hours required to sit for the Board Certified Behavior Analyst (BCBA) exam upon successful completion of the program.
+The program is an Association for Behavior Analysis International Verified Course Sequence (VCS) and provides coursework required to meet New York State Licensed Behavior Analyst course content requirements (students must be dually enrolled in the Advanced Certificate ABA program).
+In addition to coursework, both BCBA and LBA requirements include completion of supervised fieldwork hours, many or all of which can be gained while in the program, and passage of the NYSLBA and Board Certified Behavior Analyst (BCBA) exams upon successful completion of the program.
 During the two-year MA program, students complete student teaching requirements and full-time internships in schools and classrooms that practice teaching as applied behavior analysis, under the mentorship of PhD students or graduates who are certified teachers.
+Students also receive supervision from appropriately credentialed BCBAs/LBAs.
 The training of teachers is also based on scientifically tested procedures (i.e., we teach our graduate students until they demonstrate mastery of using scientific practices).
 Teacher trainees are taught until they master the science and its application with all children from 2 years to grade 6.

 All of the training is done in classrooms that practice the CABAS® or CABAS® Accelerated Independent Learner Model (AIL) (www.cabasschools.org).
 Students are trained in paid internship positions, under the supervision of experienced scientist-practitioners in the school placements and attend classes in the evening.
-What is done with the children in the classrooms is the content of the nine core graduate courses-scientific findings and teaching procedures.
+What is done with the children in the classrooms is the content of the ten core graduate courses-- scientific findings and teaching procedures.
 What is taught in the core courses and the related courses is placed into practice daily.
 The effectiveness of the numerous procedures is well documented in the literature.
-Recent evidence concerning the outcomes for the children in the classes in which our trainees are taught show that the children perform from two to four levels above their current grade level on standardized tests across reading, language, and mathematics.
+Recent evidence concerning the outcomes for the children in the classes in which our trainees are taught show that the children demonstrate 4 to 7 times more learning than comparable peers in non-CABAS® settings.
+Children in our CABAS® AIL classes (general education) perform from two to four levels above their current grade level on standardized tests across reading, language, and mathematics.
 These children include those who receive free or reduced-price lunch, minority children, English language learners, children with learning delay diagnoses, and upper middle-class children.
 Teachers and teacher assistants collect direct measures of all the children's responses to instruction and the achievement of state standards.
 The model classrooms where our M.A. and Ph.D. graduate students are trained include the Fred S. Keller Preschool (children with and without diagnoses from 18 months to age 5), the Morristown AIL classes Pre-K to 6, and Rockland BOCES elementary district-based classes.
 Our full-time and adjunct faculty members are onsite in the schools on a regular basis and are accountable for outcomes for our teacher trainees and the children they teach.